Billy Schmidt: St Kilda (VFL)

 In 1913, Schmidt kicked a goal after the siren to destroy Carlton's chances of making the finals; it is the first recorded instance of a VFL player kicking a goal after the siren to win the match.
-Schmidt, who was known for his accurate kicking using the drop kick or the place kick, steered the ball through the goals from 45 yards.
+Schmidt, who was known for his accurate kicking using either the drop kick or the place kick, steered the ball through the goals from 45 yards.
+He was a member of the St Kilda team that lost the 1913 VFL Grand Final to Fitzroy.